 Commonly found in foaming hand soap, body wash, bubble bath, and shampoo

 A common preservative to increase shelf life, parabens are made up of a family of chemicals and found in 75-90% of all beauty and skincare products sold in the U.S. Parabens are a hormone disruptor reported to cause reproductive and fertility issues in addition to skin cancer and breast cancer (Gomez 2005).

 Used to help products stick to the skin, phthalates soften and increase the flexibility of plastics in skincare products.
 Phthalates

 Commonly found in lotion, body mist, deodorant, and hairspray

-This where companies can really get away with including a lot of chemicals in a product without including each on the label!
+This is where companies can really get away with including a lot of chemicals in a product without including each on the label!
 Why?
 Because fragrance is considered a trade secret.

 Fragrance, parfum, or perfume listed on a product label are terms used to virtually mask 1000s of ingredients.
 Many of which are known carcinogens and endocrine disruptors (FDA 2011).